Ted Drury: Professional

 In his NHL career, Drury played for the Calgary Flames, Hartford Whalers, Ottawa Senators, Mighty Ducks of Anaheim, New York Islanders and Columbus Blue Jackets.

 From 2002 to 2007, Drury played in the Deutsche Eishockey Liga (DEL) for the Hamburg Freezers, Kassel Huskies and the Krefeld Pinguine.

 Drury retired from professional hockey in April 2007.
 He was inducted into the Fairfield County Sports Hall of Fame in 2015.

 International career

 Drury represented the United States at the 1992 and 1994 Winter Olympics.
 Drury also competed for Team USA on numerous other occasions, playing in the 1990 and 1991 World Junior Championships.
 Drury also competed for Team USA at the 2003 IIHF Men's Worlds.

 Personal life

 Drury is married to former All-American lacrosse player Liz Berkery Drury.
 They have five children and reside in Winnetka, Illinois.
 His son, Jack, was drafted 42nd overall by the Carolina Hurricanes in the 2018 NHL Entry Draft.
+Drury's younger brother is former Buffalo Sabres and New York Rangers captain, Chris Drury.